 It is one of our favorite ways to experience the Alps.
 Thanks to the extensive network of designated bicycle paths and routes, crossing the Alps on a bicycle delivers a comprehensive experience that can't be matched.
-Tourers receive perfect doses of culture as they cross national borders, ride through the famous European cities and quaint villages; alternated with with the perfect balance of nature and awe-inspiring mountain vistas.
+Tourers receive perfect doses of culture as they cross borders, ride through the famous European cities and quaint villages; alternated with with the perfect balance of nature and awe-inspiring mountain vistas.

 We love bicycle touring because of its flexibility.
 Tours can be made easier by shortening days and extending the overall duration of the trip, bypassing some of the difficult climbs by train or bike shuttle, or even by renting an e-bike.
 Many bicycle tourers in the Alps take it easy, and enjoy their overnights in 4-star hotels, including in historic castle hotels, while others keep it budget-friendly and affordable.
 We arrange bicycle tours on all ends of the financial and fitness spectrums for our customers.
 Even if you don't do bicycle touring in your home country, we strongly recommend it in the Alps.

 Munich to Venice on a Touring Bike

 Is bicycle touring in the Alps right for you?